ntop/ntopng/doc/src/scripts/alert_definitions.rst

 Alert Definitions
 =================

-A plugin enables alerts to be generated.
-All the alerts a plugin is willing to generate require a file in plugin subdirectory :code:`./alert_definitions/`.
+A script enables alerts to be generated.
+All the alerts a script is willing to generate require a file in script subdirectory :code:`./alert_definitions/`.
 The file contains all the necessary information which is required to properly show, localize and format an alert.

 The file must return a Lua table with the following keys:

 - :code:`alert_key`: A constant uniquely identifying this alert.
-- :code:`i18n_title`: A string indicating the title of the alert. ntopng localizes the string as described in :ref:`Plugin Localization`.
+- :code:`i18n_title`: A string indicating the title of the alert. ntopng localizes the string as described in :ref:`Script Localization`.
 - :code:`i18n_description` (optional): Either a string with the alert description or a function returning an alert description string.
-When :code:`i18n_description` is a string, ntopng localizes as described in :ref:`Plugin Localization`.
+When :code:`i18n_description` is a string, ntopng localizes as described in :ref:`Script Localization`.
 - :code:`icon`: A Font Awesome 5 icon shown next to the :code:`i18n_title`.

 .. _Alert Key: